Croebh/avrae-spells/README.md

 - `name`: What to save the result as.
 - `higher` (Optional): How much to add to the roll when a spell is cast at a certain level.
 - `cantripScale` (Optional): Whether this roll should scale like a cantrip.
+- `hidden` (Optional): If true, won't display the roll in the Meta field.

 ### Text
 ```ts